-During basic training and job school, or any other time performing full-time duty (such as the two weeks every year active duty training, or if mobilized), Guard and Reserve members receive the same pay as active duty members.
+During basic training and job school, or any other time performing full-time duty (such as the two weeks every year of active duty training, or if mobilized), Guard and Reserve force members receive the same pay as active-duty members.
 During weekend drills, however, the pay scale is different.
-Guard/Reserve members receive four days worth of pay for each weekend drill.
+Guard and Reserve members receive four days worth of pay for each weekend drill.

 Annual Pay Raises

 Each year, Congress passes the Defense Appropriations Act and the Defense Authorization Act, which contain pay raises for military personnel.
 It gets adjusted to help keep military pay from lagging too far behind civilian pay, but that is dependent upon politics.

 Whether or not you consider military pay to be fair compensation when compared to civilian pay depends on several factors, including the specific military job that you sign up for.
 Some of the techie jobs are underpaid compared to the civilian sector, as well as a few of the comparable management (officer/senior NCO) jobs.
 But when you look at total compensation, a lot of jobs are pretty close on the pay scale.

 Look at America's Job Bank online and type in your MOS/AFSC/Rating (or the one you're considering, for those thinking of joining the military) in the area you want to work.
 The range of pay for most of the jobs is pretty surprising, and when you consider the additional qualifications many civilian jobs require, the military is even more of an advantage because it hires you without experience or training—and provides that to you, free of charge.

 For someone recently out of high school, with limited work experience, the military pay scale is more than fair.
 Once a person gets a college degree (although the military will pay for that), plus technical training (paid for too), plus 8-10 years of job experience, it starts to fade a bit for some fields.
 But, for jobs like Cook, Laundry and Bath Specialist, Supply, and Admin, the pay is pretty comparable.